dmhacker/metaleet/README.md

 It is recommended to set {NPROC} to a value greater than 1 because it allows multiple solutions to be built at once.
-The test cases included in the solutions have been designed to not take an obscene amount of time compilation-wise - remember that with more larger test cases, the more time the compiler will take to calculate solutions.
+The test cases included in the solutions have been designed to not take an obscene amount of time compilation-wise - remember that with larger test cases, the more time the compiler will take to calculate solutions, depending on the time complexity of the algorithm.

 ## Testing

 Testing can either be done at compile-time or at run-time or both. metal gives the `IS_SAME` macro as a way of producing compile-time checks to make sure that types match.
-We choose to use the Catch2 framework to test the value of returned types (specifically integral types) at run-time.
+The [Catch2](https://github.com/catchorg/Catch2) framework is then used to test the value of returned types (specifically integral types) at run-time.
 As such, every solution contains a test case: